Mom and Baby Health: A Research Review

 Conclusions

 Future Research Needs.
 Policies and programs working to promote prenatal education, breastfeeding, paid maternity leave, and healthier lifestyles among general-population mothers and children ages 0-5 should be more directly investigated in Latino populations.
-This would provide further clinical evidence that these approaches are capable of affecting positive changes in childhood obesity endpoints in Latino infants and preschool-aged children.
+This would provide further clinical evidence that these approaches are capable of affecting positive changes in childhood obesity endpoints in infants and preschool-aged children.

 See the Full Research Review with references (PDF)